-- Has the document been broken down into manageable elements to assist delivery and understanding of briefings (e.g. Task Briefings, RAMS briefings) - Is there detail on the required frequency of briefings? - Is there detail on how, when and who will brief operatives prior to setting them to work complete with a method of acknowledging understanding? - Has consideration been given to the correct level of detail to be included in such briefings so that information is clear and concise for operatives to understand?
+- Is there detail on how, when and who will brief operatives prior to setting them to work complete with a method of acknowledging understanding? - Has consideration been given to the correct level of detail to be included in such briefings so that information is clear and concise for operatives to understand? - Have associated Work Instructions or any additional information included been reviewed for suitability (if applicable)?